This website uses cookies to ensure you get the best experience on our website. Learn more

 Two identity sources can create password compliance headaches

-- It’s included with your Azure AD subscription
+- It’s included with your Azure subscription

 - You can sync custom attributes to third-party solutions